Future-Scholars/paperlib/windows/README.md

-The branch `electron` is for native macOS development.
+The branch `electron` is for the windows development.